consensus-shipyard/ipc/specs/topdown.md

 # Topdown Finality

-The topdown finality propagates the states in the parent subnet to the child blockchain.
+The topdown finality helps propagating the important states in the parent subnet to the child blockchain such as fund transfer and validator updates.

 The following data is passed:
 - Parent block height + block hash
 - Transactions from the parent to the child subnet
 - Validator changes from parent to the child subnet